keithalewis/math/um1.md

 > _The untenability of the assumption made earlier provides an indication of the direction of the line of thought to be taken_.

-Max Plack came up with a simple solution to fit the data: assume electrons were emitted in discrete units.
+Max Planck came up with a simple solution to fit the data: assume photons were emitted in integer multiples of of the _Planck constant_.

-???
+Instrument prices are integer multiples of a minimum trading unit, not real numbers.
+This fact is relevant for accurate valuation of 0-day options.

 The untenable assumption of the Black-Scholes/Merton theory is that continous time trading is possible.
-The indicated direction is to provide a theory reflecting the fact traders decide at discrete times, based on available information, what to trade.
+The indicated direction is to provide a theory reflecting the fact traders decide at discrete times based on available information what to trade.

 ## Unified Model